Harshaljadhav2901/gym_management_project/README.md

-# Gym Management Project - by Sagar Patil
+# Gym Management Project - by Harshal Jadhav

 ## Overview
 This project is a web application designed to manage gym memberships, payments, and notifications.
 It provides features for both admin and members, allowing for efficient tracking and management of gym-related activities.